-At legal sportsbooks, there are a number of options to explore with MLB betting, each of which will have its own odds attached.
+At legal Ontario online sportsbooks you’ll now find a much more expansive MLB odds board, with hundreds of individual odds attached.
 The odds board can be a little intimidating at first glance, but it’s not all that challenging once you know the basics.

 Latest MLB betting odds